 The Germans adapted to the more fluid air-defense environment by being flexible.
 After the German advance into the USSR bogged down in late 1941, they set up a few Freyas at fixed sites, and then mounted the Himmelbett radar system on trains, shuttling them to where needed.
 They even mounted such a system on a cargo ship, and operated it in the Baltic beginning in early 1944 and up to the end of the war.BACK_TO_TOP

 * As mentioned, early on Luftwaffe night fighters had a desperate need for an AI radar, which was finally supplied by a Telefunken-built radar named "Lichtenstein", codenamed "Emil-Emil".
 The first Lichtenstein prototype was flying by the summer of 1941, and went into service as the "Lichtenstein B/C" in the spring of 1942.
 Lichtenstein B/C used an array of four cross-shaped antennas mounted on the nose of a night fighter.
 The radar operated at 50 cm (600 MHz), with a wide beam that provided a good field of view, a somewhat short maximum range of no more than 4 kilometers (2.5 miles), and an acceptable minimum range of 200 meters (660 feet).
 It used conical scanning, featuring a rotating element in the antenna electronic systems to spin the beam around.
-It was Carl Runge's last contribution to the German war effort, since personal clashes eventually forced him out of Telefunken.
+It was Carl Runge's last contribution to the German war effort, since personal feuds eventually forced him out of Telefunken.

 Lichtenstein B/C was mounted on the Luftwaffe's primary night-fighter, the Messerschmitt Bf-110 twin-engine fighter, as well as on night-fighter variants of the Junkers Ju-88 bomber.
 The larger and more powerful Ju-88 was a better night fighter than the Bf-110, but Ju-88s were used for many roles, and there were never enough of them go around.
-Pilots were initially unhappy with the radar since the antenna arrays cut into the performance of their machines, but soon found out that it was far more effective than chasing after bombers illuminated by searchlights.
+Pilots were initially unhappy with the radar since the antenna arrays cut into the performance of their aircraft, but soon found out that it was far more effective than chasing after bombers illuminated by searchlights.

 RAF listening posts heard references between fighters and ground controllers about Emil-Emil, though they didn't know what it was.
 After an electronic intelligence station in Britain picked up a signal from what seemed to be a German AI, a Vickers Wellington bomber was fitted with a receiver set to the appropriate frequency range and sent over Germany on a ferret mission in early December 1942.
 The mission worked a little too well, since the bomber was chewed up by a Ju-88 night fighter and almost didn't make it back home.